LCLUCam/VULCAN/README.md

 [VULCAN](https://github.com/exoclime/VULCAN) is a photochemical kinetics integrator, created by Shang-Min (Shami) Tsai, for exoplanetary atmospheres written entirely using Python.
 VULCAN is implemented with the equilibrium chemistry code [FastChem](https://github.com/exoclime/FastChem), created by Daniel Kitzmann and Joachim Stock, which can be used to initialise a state in chemical equilibrium.

-The Vulcan Framework within SCUM preserves the scientific methodology of VULCAN while extending its capabilities to 3D simulation and coupling its lower boundary to [Mistra](https://github.com/Mistra-UEA/Mistra), a 1D physical and chemical model of the marine boundary layer (MBL).
-Moreover, VULCAN is also integrated with the perturbations module, which enables direct modification of the chemical composition of the atmopshere.
+The present code repository (Vulcan Framework) is part of a larger project to develop an integrated software toolkit called SCUM (Surface-Coupled Upper-atmosphere Model) to model the multi-phase chemistry in diverse planetary atmospheres coupled to surficial aqueous geochemistry.
+Forked from VULCAN, the Vulcan Framework within SCUM preserves the scientific methodology of VULCAN while extending its capabilities to 3D simulation and coupling its lower boundary to [Mistra](https://github.com/Mistra-UEA/Mistra), a 1D physical and chemical model of the marine boundary layer (MBL).
+Moreover, this Vulcan Framework is also integrated with the perturbations module, which enables direct modification of the chemical composition of the atmopshere to simulate drastic planetary activities, such as volcanic eruptions.

 ## Modus Operandi